 - Choose between km and mi for kilometers and miles

-When you start with a new Apple Watch, it is important to add in your personal body measurement details into the device so that it can accurately track your calories and other health information.
+When you start with a new Apple Watch, it is important to add your personal body measurement details into the device to track your calories and other health information accurately.

 - On your iPhone, begin by tapping on the Watch App

-- Tap on ‘My Watch’ app at the bottom
+- Tap on ‘My Watch’ at the bottom

 - Choose Health followed by Health Details